 Tea drinkers can enjoy a favorite cuppa or sample exotic varietals in Portland's teahouses.
 Chai tea, bubble tea and classic green tea are just a few of the many teas brewed in and around Portland.

 You don’t need to be an herbal master to take advantage of Portland’s great herb shops and apothecaries.
-Stock up on anti-anxiety aromatherapy oils at Altar or try traditional natural remedies at the Herb Shoppe Pharmacy.
-Naturopath-owned Fettle Botanic stocks an extensive selection of tinctures and tonics along with expert advice.
+Stock up on anti-anxiety aromatherapy oils at Clary Sage Herbarium, or try traditional natural remedies at The Herb Shoppe.
+At Wildish Botanicals, you’ll find an extensive selection of locally-sourced herbs, tinctures, tonics, and expert advice.

 Was this page helpful?